Different Tobacco Smoking Pipe Types: Shapes, Styles, Designs & Materials

-A common sitting pipe is usually crafted from briar as isn’t too dissimilar to a Oom-Paul billiard but with a flattened base.
+A common sitting pipe is usually crafted from briar and is much like an Oom-Paul billiard but the bottom of the bowl is flat.
 However, there are a number of variations with their own features.
 Some of the most iconic types of sitter pipes are made from corn cob.

 Sitter Pipe Variants

-- Poker: Designed for setting the pipe down when dealing cards, the poker has cylindrical bowl with a flat base.
+Poker: Designed for setting the pipe down when dealing cards, the poker has a cylindrical bowl with a flat base.

 Curiosity Pipe Family

 Although the majority of these families were presented alphabetically, curiosity pipes have no real place to call home, which is why they’ve been presented last.
 Nevertheless, that does not mean that they’re any less iconic than their categorised cousins.